Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 LEED for Shell and Core

 LEED is a green building system that provides a set of sustainable design and construction standards for shell and core buildings.
-It promotes practices to ensure buildings are as environmentally-friendly as possible.
+It promotes practices to ensure buildings are as environmentally friendly as possible.
 Gaining certification from LEED also helps to create a sustainable workplace and puts you on the right path toward net-zero carbon (NZC).

 For further actionable steps to reach NZC download our free guide where you’ll find more guidance and advice.

-What is a category A fit-out?
+What is a cat A fit out?

-Category (Cat) A fit-outs are usually carried out for a landlord, institutional investor or developer.
-The main objective for this type of fit-out is to prepare a building so that it's ready for an end-user client (who’s generally the tenant).
-The tenant can then go in and work with their own design and fit-out partner to create a bespoke workplace solution.
+Category (Cat) A fit outs are usually carried out for a landlord, institutional investor or developer.
+The main objective for this type of fit out is to prepare a building so that it's ready for an end-user client (who’s generally the tenant).
+The tenant can then go in and work with their own design and fit out partner to create a bespoke workplace solution.

-What’s included in a category A fit-out?
+What’s included in a cat A fit out?

-A standard category A fit-out can include:
+A standard cat A fit out can include:

 - Standard finishes to the floors, walls and ceilings